Able Talks is a small group of individuals, all more unique than meets the eye.

 The unique social dynamic between this group of adults is one that can be attributed largely to the intentional programming and planning by founder Nancy E. Wells.

-Because the most reassuring thing in the world is knowing there are other people just like us.
+Because the most reassuring thing in the world is knowing we are connected.

 The AbleTalks meeting format encourages vulnerable conversations while reinforcing valuable lessons on communication, professionalism, social interactions, and more.